City-of-Helsinki/parking-permits/README.md

 In order to create placeholder for your own environment variables file, copy and rename `.env.example` to `.env`.

-You'll need a redhat developer account to gain access to RedHat subscriptions needed to run the docker image.

-Register at https://developers.redhat.com/register and confirm your email address.

-Set following environment variables in .env file:
-- BUILD_MODE=local
-- REDHAT_USERNAME=your redhat account username
-- REDHAT_PASSWORD=your redhat account password

 Then you can run docker image with:

   ```bash